The ultimate guide to vegan pancakes! Get all of my best tips for how to make the best dairy & egg-free pancakes that still taste amazing.

 It is really easy to make pancakes without eggs or milk.
 The milk is the easiest component to replace.
-Simply use your favourite non-dairy milk instead of regular milk.
-Any will do although I recommend you use an unsweetened and unflavoured one if you can.
-Homemade milk like my almond milk, cashew milk or oat milk are fine to use as are storebought non-dairy milks.
+Simply use your favourite dairy-free milk instead of regular milk.
+Any homemade or store-bought non-dairy milk will do such as almond milk, soy milk, cashew milk, or oat milk.

 It's really important to remember that eggs in pancakes don't just bind.
-They also provide leavening along with the baking powder that is in the recipe.
+They also provide leavening.
 That's why when you replace the eggs in a traditional pancake or cake recipe with many of the vegan substitutes, you won't get such good results.
-When replacing the eggs you also need to replace the leavening they would produce and most vegan egg substitutes don't do that.
+When replacing eggs you also need to make up for the leavening they provide and most vegan egg replacers such as ground flaxseed, chia seeds, applesauce etc don't do that.

-Of course getting the measurements of each of these exactly right is incredibly important so I always recommend you follow an already vegan recipe with good ratings, rather than trying to convert a non-vegan recipe.
-That way someone else has done all of the experimenting for you and you are more or less guaranteed a good result as long as you follow the recipe exactly.
+Getting the measurements of each of these right is incredibly important so I recommend you follow an already vegan recipe with good ratings, rather than trying to convert and wing it with a non-vegan recipe.

 Vegan pancakes can be just as fluffy as non-vegan pancakes.
 Just look how thick and fluffy these are: